meretciel/insight_data_2015_07/README.md

 ##### Performance

 We tested the Spark standalone application on local machine with 4 cores (probably 1 master and 3 workers).
 We generate two sample input files of different size, one is 23M and the other is 1.6G.
-It turns out the the spark application runs much slower than the regular python program.
+It turns out the spark application runs much slower than the regular python program.

 Here are some thoughts of the performance issue: